thechnet/une/DOCUMENTATION.md

 }(argument1, argument2)
 ```

-### 2.5 Built-in Functions
+### 2.5 Native Functions

 For example `print`.

-These values are simply references to the underlying built-in functions, to allow passing them around.
+These values are simply references to the underlying native functions, to allow passing them around.

-To call a built-in function, use the same syntax as for user-defined functions:
+To call a native function, use the same syntax as for user-defined functions:

 ```
 print(argument)